microweb10/chef-mongodb3/README.md

 [![Build Status](https://travis-ci.org/sunggun-yu/chef-mongodb3.svg?branch=master)](https://travis-ci.org/sunggun-yu/chef-mongodb3)

-Install and configure the MongoDB 3.2 on Ubuntu 14.04
+Install and configure the MongoDB 3.0 on Ubuntu 14.04

 * Install and configure the mongod (or configure the config server for shard cluster)
 * Install and configure the mongos
  * Also, mongos configure the mongos service with runit : `service mongos start|stop|restart|status`
 * Install the MMS Automation Agent
 * Install the MMS Monitoring Agent

-NOTICE :
-* Current version 3.0.0 is not supporting mongos 3.0.7 for Oracle Linux 6.6.
-The package version 3.0.7-1.el6 of mongodb-org-shell package wasn't existing (Test failure).
-* Current version 3.0.0 is not supporting automation and monitoring mms agent installation for Debian 7.8

 ## Supported Platforms